An Inn at Osaka: Plot

 After his reassignment to Osaka due to an argument with his superior, Tokyo businessman Mita is residing in a cheap inn as his salary won't allow for better accommodation.
 Though rather a reclusive person, he tries to help the housemaidens with their monetary problems (including a solitary mother and the wife of an unemployed worker), while geisha Uwabami tries to awaken his interest, but to no avail.
 In the end, Mita, who is critical of his new superior's reckless business practices which result in a business partner's suicide, is transferred again.
-During the goodbye ceremony, Mita reminds the participants, who all missed their intended goals in one way ore another, to "have the dignity to laugh in the face of unhappiness".
+During the goodbye ceremony, Mita reminds the participants, who have all missed their intended goals in one way or another, to "have the dignity to laugh in the face of unhappiness".